customer service goals

 • Time-bound

-Why SMART goals?
-Because they give you a clear guide to improve.
+SMART goals your team a clear guide to improve.
 They’re not just wishful thinking for your team; they’re achievable targets grounded in reality:

 • They’re measurable, so you can track your progress and make data-driven decisions on next times.